BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

 2. The 3rd part on the **configuration** page is where you are able to purchase a **Windows Server subscription add-on**.

-   Here you can buy subscription based Windows Server licenses to cover your guest Virtual machines running Windows Server.
+   Here you can buy subscription-based Windows Server licenses to cover your guest Virtual machines running Windows Server.
 You will be charged for the total number of physical cores in your cluster

      **Learn more on:** https://learn.microsoft.com/en-us/azure-stack/hci/manage/vm-activate#windows-server-subscription

      ![HCI Configuration](./media/Configuration-4.png "HCI Configuration")

-3. The 4th part on the  **configuration** page is where you can change the **Service Health Data** level which is send to, and collected by Microsoft.
+3. The 4th part on the  **configuration** page is where you can change the **Service Health Data** level which is sent to, and collected by Microsoft.

     Microsoft by default collects a basic set of system metadata necessary to keep the Azure Stack HCI service current, secure, and operating properly.